intltechventures/Consulting.Project.Tools/templates/SAD.md

 	* By User Group, by Frequency Period
 	* By Transaction Type, by Frequency Period
 	* By Role, by Frequency Period
+  + Size of Events/Transactions, by Type
+    * Number of Records per Event/Transaction
+    * (Bytes, KB, MB, etc.)
   + Storage Estimates / Requirements
-    * By Transaction Type, by Frequency Period
+    * By Type, by Frequency Period
-    * Project Growth, over 3-5 years
+    * Projected Growth, over 3-5 years
-	* Data Retention/Archive/Purge Rules, by Transaction Type
+	* Data Retention/Archive/Purge Rules, by Type

 - File Processing
   + Types of Files
-  + Number of Files, by Processing Period, by File Type
+  + Number of Files
-  + Frequency of File Processing, by File Type
+    * By File Type, by Processing Period
+      * Daily
+      * Weekly
+      * Monthly
+      * Quarterly
+      * Annually
   + Size of Files, by File Type
+    * Number of Records/Transactions
+    * (KB, MB, GB, TB, etc.)
   + Storage Estimates / Requirements
-    * By File Type, by Frequency Period
+    * By Type, by Frequency Period
-    * Project Growth, over 3-5 years
+    * Projected Growth, over 3-5 years
-	* Data Retention/Archive/Purge Rules, by File Type
+	* Data Retention/Archive/Purge Rules, by Type

 ## Estimates (aka ROM/SWAG)